mdonertas/TK_ImmuneAging_MultiOmics/README.md

 -   Kidney marrow, after outlier removal: `./results/KMproteomics/outler_removed/GOenrichment.csv`

-### Choice of GO representatives for visualisation and summarisation

-Since go enrichment results gave many significant GO categories but most of them showed overlaps, we used an in-house method to choose representative GO categories for visualisation and summarisation purposes.
-GO enrichment results include the whole list of GO categories, together with their representatives.

-In order to choose the representatives we calculated the jaccard similarity between GO categories based on core enrichment genes.
-We then performed hierarchical clustering of the similarity matrix, cutting the tree at different levels (20 to 70 clusters).
-We calculated the median jaccard index within each cluster.
-We take the minimum number of clusters, k, where at least half of the clusters have median jaccard index of 0.5 or higher.
-This resulted in 20 clusters (=representatives) for plasma proteomics and 50 clusters (=representatives) for kidney marrow proteomics.
+#### Gene overlaps across GO categories represented by 'DNA repair', 'double-strand break repair via homologous recombination', and 'response to UV'

+We collected all genes associated with the significant GO categories in Kidney marrow proteomics, represented by 'DNA repair', 'double-strand break repair via homologous recombination', and 'response to UV' categories.
+Using only the gene set that has an absolute log2 fold change larger than 1, we calculated the jaccard index across GO categories.
+We plotted the jaccard similarity indices as a correlation plot, where the color and size of squares show the similarity index and the GO categories are colored by the hierarchical clustering of similarity data.
+We performed PCA on the same data (without scaling as jaccard index can only range between 0 and 1) to see clustering of GO categories in two dimensions.

 # Helper functions/data